AdventHealth Porter: Sterilization breach and aftermath

 On June 15, Porter Adventist Hospital was sued by 67 former patients and 20 spouses.
 Those suing the hospital later increased to over 200 and then to over 3,000.
 They claim that the contaminated surgical instruments were also used for other surgeries, with hundreds of them getting sick from hepatitis B, meningitis, urinary tract infections, E. coli and staph infections.
 One patient died from sepsis and pneumonia after having surgery at the hospital.

 Before the plaintiffs sued they used the Colorado Open Records Act to request the release of the documents of the Colorado Department of Public Health and Environments investigation.
 They were released in August 2018.
 After the documents were released Porter Adventist Hospital asked a judge to ban the use of some of the documents, even to order them to be destroyed or returned.
 The Colorado Attorney General also agreed that the documents should have never been released and ordered them destroyed, which the plaintiffs refused to do.
 In July 2020, Denver District Court Judge Morris B. Hoffman rejected all of the protective orders requested by Porter Adventist Hospital, which it had requested in May of that year.
 Porter Adventist Hospital appealed the ruling to the Colorado Supreme Court.

 On January 13, 2021, the judges heard the appeal and were reluctant to overturn the decision of the district court judge.
 In the end the judges dismissed the appeal and returned the case back to Denver District Court Judge Morris B. Hoffman.
 On June 21, 2023, the Denver District Court Judge accepted the $6.5 million class action settlement.

 Services

 On July 3, 2018, Porter Adventist Hospital announced that it would suspend its kidney, liver and pancreas organ transplantation program to make improvements with the help of the Florida Hospital Transplant Institute.
 This affected 232 patients who received letters telling them that they would have to go to other Presbyterian/St. Luke's Medical Center and UCHealth hospitals for their procedures.

 On July 19, 2019, Porter Adventist Hospital announced that it would resume its organ transplantation program.

 On October 25, 2023, AdventHealth Porter signed a commercial agreement with Aclarion to bring their Nociscan technology to Denver.
 The hospital will become the first health facility in the city to use the technology, to treat patients with chronic low back pain.

+In February 2026, the hospital began offering the Voucher Program from the National Kidney Registry, it allows donors to give a kidney to family members years in advance.

+Awards and recognitions

+The hospital received a grade A from The Leapfrog Group from June 2012 to April 2018, and again from May 2022 to May 2026.

+AdventHealth Porter received from the Centers for Medicare & Medicaid Services a five-star rating from 2023 to 2024.